mihirsar/pysocket/README.md

 - `server.py`: Python script for the server side of the socket connection.
 - `client.py`: Python script for the client side of the socket connection.
-- `data_generation.py`: Python script for generating sample data (one million rows DataFrame).
+- `circuits.csv`: is a sample csv can be used as a demo
-- `requirements.txt`: File containing the required Python dependencies.
+- `requirements.txt`: required libs

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.